Unleash/unleash-edge/README.md

 token accessing a different environment, say production `*:production.<somedifferentrandomstring>` Edge will return 403, because that would change the scope of access.

-Strict mode still allows using tokens (both frontend and client) with narrower access than what the tokens it was started with has.
+Strict behavior still allows using tokens (both frontend and client) with narrower access than what the tokens it was started with has.

 E.g. If you start with one wildcard token with access to the development environment `*:development.<somelongrandomstring>` and your clients use various tokens with access to specific projects in the development environment, Edge will filter features to only grant access to the narrower scope.

-## Dynamic mode
+## Dynamic behavior

-In dynamic mode, Edge behaves as it has since v1.0.0, any new client tokens are validated against upstream and if found to be valid, a refresh job will be configured with the minimum set of tokens that are able to fetch all projects and environments Edge has seen.
+With dynamic behavior, Edge behaves as it has since v1.0.0, any new client tokens are validated against upstream and if found to be valid, a refresh job will be configured with the minimum set of tokens that are able to fetch all projects and environments Edge has seen.
 Set with `--dynamic` or the `DYNAMIC` environment variable.
-(19.2.0 / July 4th 2024): We're looking to deprecate this mode.
-If your company needs this mode, reach out to us on Slack, the final decision has not been made yet.
-In 19.2.0 this mode is still the default, but Edge will log that you should make a choice between dynamic or strict mode.
-If you explicitly choose dynamic mode, Edge will warn about the planned deprecation.
+(19.2.0 / July 4th 2024): We're looking to deprecate this behavior.
+If your company needs this behavior, reach out to us on Slack, the final decision has not been made yet.
+In 19.2.0 this behavior is still the default, but Edge will log that you should make a choice between dynamic or strict behavior.
+If
+you
+explicitly choose dynamic behavior, Edge will warn about the planned deprecation.

 ## Deploying